 I accidentally deleted my current email notification, what should I do?

 If you are registered, you can log in to the online payment portal to view your bill.
 Or, you can call and ask us to resend the email.

 Invoice Cloud uses the highest standards in internet security.
 Account information displayed within the customer and biller portals is truncated to protect confidential data.
 Any information retained is not shared with third parties.

 Is my credit card and checking account information safe when I pay online?

 Absolutely.
-Invoice Cloud will safely store your financial information using Payment Card Industry (PCI) Compliant systems.
+Our merchant services will safely store your financial information using Payment Card Industry (PCI) Compliant systems.
 This includes truncating (abbreviating) account numbers so that even the biller does not see your complete account information.

 What is PCI Compliance and why is it so important?

 PCI stands for Payment Card Industry, and compliance with the industry standards is a requirement for those that accept the major credit cards and for software providers who have applications which involve the transmission and/or storage of credit card information.